Before we dive deeper, let’s take a minute to familiarize ourselves with the Hop lingo.

-Pipelines are a collections of transforms, connected by hops.
+Pipelines are collections of transforms, connected by hops.
 All transforms in a pipeline run in parallel.

-Workflows are a collection of actions, connected by hops.
+Workflows are collections of actions, connected by hops.
 All actions in a workflow run sequentially by default.

 Projects are logical collections of hop code and configuration.
 Environments contain the environment-specific (e.g. dev, uat, prd) metadata.